The classical-quantum limit: Introduction

-Alongside the main results, we find a number of related results: \begin{itemize} \item A partial version of the Glauber-Sudarshan quasiprobability distribution is introduced, and identified as the correct representation to require positivity of for effective classical-quantum dynamics in the Hilbert space. \item The dynamics of partial versions of the Glauber-Sudarshan and Husimi quasiprobability distribution are explicitly computed to $O(\hbar^0)$. \item The classical-quantum limit is shown to lead to dynamics independent on the choice of partial $Q$, $P$ or $W$ representation. \item The double scaling limit applied to a single system is shown to give a stochastic classical limit, of the kind described by \cite{werner1995classical}. \item A simplified form of dynamics is found in Equation \ref{eq: Lapprox} for classical-quantum Hamiltonians that self-commute, which takes the form of $O(\hbar^0)$ partial Glauber-Sudarshan dynamics with the minimal additional decoherence and diffusion for complete-positivity. \item The explicit form of dynamics for the classical-quantum limit of two quantum harmonic oscillators is computed. \item The double scaling limit on a single system is shown to recover the standard $\hbar \rightarrow 0$ limit in the low diffusion limit $\E\rightarrow 0$. \item Two distinct behaviours of the effective classical-quantum dynamics are found in the $\E\rightarrow 0$ limit, namely a quantum Zeno type behaviour, and a coherent quantum control limit. \end{itemize}
+Alongside the main results, we find a number of related results: \begin{itemize} \item A partial version of the Glauber-Sudarshan quasiprobability distribution is introduced, and identified as the correct representation to require positivity of for effective classical-quantum dynamics in the Hilbert space. \item The dynamics of partial versions of the Glauber-Sudarshan and Husimi quasiprobability distribution are explicitly computed to $O(\hbar^0)$. \item The classical-quantum limit is shown to lead to dynamics independent on the choice of partial $Q$, $P$ or $W$ representation. \item The double scaling limit applied to a single system is shown to give a stochastic classical limit, of the kind described by \cite{werner1995classical}. \item A simplified form of dynamics is found in Equation \eqref{eq: Lapprox} for classical-quantum Hamiltonians that self-commute, which takes the form of $O(\hbar^0)$ partial Glauber-Sudarshan dynamics with the minimal additional decoherence and diffusion for complete-positivity. \item The explicit form of dynamics for the classical-quantum limit of two quantum harmonic oscillators is computed. \item The double scaling limit on a single system is shown to recover the standard $\hbar \rightarrow 0$ limit in the low diffusion limit $\E\rightarrow 0$. \item Two distinct behaviours of the effective classical-quantum dynamics are found in the $\E\rightarrow 0$ limit, namely a quantum Zeno type behaviour, and a coherent quantum control limit. \end{itemize}

-The results in this paper establish that the classical limit of a subsystem has a far richer structure than the classical limit of a single system.
-We also provide technical tools for the study of effective classical-quantum theories, which may be useful for categorising the large body of existing proposals for constructing hybrid theories \cite{sudarshan1976interaction,peres2001hybrid,diosi2000quantum,hall2005interacting,barcelo2012hybrid,oliynyk2016classical,bondar2019koopman,barchielli2023hybrid}.
+The results in this paper establish that the classical limit of a subsystem has a far richer structure than the classical limit of a single system, suggesting a new possible arena in which to apply methods developed to study the quantum-to-classical transition \cite{zurek1994decoherence,bhattacharya2000continuous,hernandez2023decoherence}.
+We also provide a number of technical tools and definitions for the study of effective classical-quantum theories, which may be useful for categorising the large body of existing proposals for constructing hybrid theories \cite{sudarshan1976interaction,peres2001hybrid,HalliwelDH,diosi2000quantum,hall2005interacting,barcelo2012hybrid,bondar2019koopman, PhysRevD.98.065002,barchielli2023hybrid,gonzalez2023mixed}.
+Our findings also make clear that effectively classical systems are indeed consistent with quantum theory, and in fact may be derived from it, contrary to early arguments \cite{cecile2011role,dewitt1962definition,eppley1977necessity}.